jskulski/testloop/README.md

 - self-installing dependencies allow for an unfolding feature set

+## Changelog

+v 0.1.0

+- create readme, package and publish
+- add a test for testloop

 ## Roadmap

-v 0.1.0
+v 0.1.1

-- [x] create readme, package and publish
-- [x] add a test for testloop
+- [x] testloop executable script
-- [ ] handle pip install. do we copy testloop.py everywhere?
+- [ ] how do we handle configuration if we install via pip?
+- [ ] fix PATHING

 v 0.2.0